forrest-orr/DoubleStar/README.md

 (although not objectively impossible) within the scope of this project.
-Specifically, Windows 10 has a hardened Control Flow Guard exploit mitigation which prevents the RIP hijack technique (itself a CFG bypass on Windows 8.1) in CVE-2020-0674, rendering it useless.
+Specifically, Windows 10 has a hardened Control Flow Guard exploit mitigation which prevents the RIP hijack technique (itself a CFG bypass on Windows 8.1) in CVE-2020-0674.
 Furthermore, the introduction of heavy WPAD service sandboxing on recent versions of Windows 10 render the use of CVE-2020-0674 (even in the event that a more sophisticated CFG were implemented for it) infeasible for the sandbox escape component of the exploit chain via WPAD.

 ~